selin-k/bi_report_project/docs/sdd.md

 ## HighLevelSystemDesign

-The solution architecture is based on a microservices architecture pattern, leveraging Python for the development of individual services.
-These services will be orchestrated using Azure Data Factory or a similar tool to deliver an ETL Data Pipeline that supports the interactive BI Dashboard.
-The architecture will enable scalability, fault tolerance, and efficient data processing, aligning with the organization's standards for deployment on Azure Synapse Analytics spark pool or Azure Kubernetes, with the option for local deployment.
+The solution architecture is based on a microservices architecture pattern, leveraging Azure Synapse Analytics and Azure Kubernetes Service (AKS) for deployment.
+The architecture will consist of a series of independent microservices, each responsible for a specific aspect of the ETL process, including data ingestion, curation, transformation, and visualization.
+These microservices will be implemented using Python and will interact with each other via RESTful APIs.

 ## DataIngestion

-The data_ingestion microservice is responsible for ingesting solar sensor data from the provided CSV file.
-It will include a Data Adapter sub-component that can handle various data sources, though initially configured for local CSV files.
-The service will validate and ingest data into a 'raw' data store in Azure Data Lake, ensuring data is available for subsequent processing stages.
+The data_ingestion microservice is responsible for ingesting solar sensor data from the CSV file located at /project_name/data/solar_sensors.csv.
+It will validate the CSV format and ensure that the data adheres to the expected schema before loading it into the Azure Synapse Analytics dedicated pool for raw data storage.

 ## DataCuration

-The data_curation microservice will load raw data from the 'raw' data store and perform necessary data cleaning operations such as deduplication and null value imputation.
-It will also ensure data normalization and mapping to the target schema, storing the curated data in a 'curated' folder within Azure Data Lake as a parquet table for optimized access and query performance.
+The data_curation microservice will handle data quality issues such as missing values and inconsistencies.
+It will apply imputation methods to fill in missing data and perform data normalization to ensure consistency across different data sources.
+The curated data will then be stored in a 'curated' data store within Azure Synapse Analytics.

 ## DataTransformation

-The data_transformation microservice will transform curated data into a format suitable for analysis, based on the logical semantic data model.
-It will calculate KPIs and metrics as defined in the requirements, storing the results in a 'conformed' data store.
-This service will handle the complex transformations required to turn raw data into actionable insights for the BI dashboard.
+The data_transformation microservice will apply business logic to the curated data to calculate KPIs and performance metrics as defined by the client.
+It will transform the data according to the logical semantic data model, populating the fact and dimension tables.
+The transformed data will be stored in a 'conformed' data store, ready for analysis and visualization.

 ## DataVisualization

-The data_visualization microservice will utilize the conformed data to generate visualizations required for the BI Dashboard.
-It will leverage libraries such as Plotly or Power BI Embedded to create interactive charts and graphs that provide real-time and historical insights into solar panel performance.
+The data_visualization microservice will retrieve the conformed data and generate interactive visualizations for the BI Dashboard.
+It will leverage visualization libraries such as Plotly or Power BI Embedded to create charts and graphs that allow users to monitor energy output, identify underperforming panels, and predict failures.

 ## Orchestration

-Orchestration will be managed by Azure Data Factory, which will coordinate the execution of the microservices in the correct sequence and schedule.
-It will handle error logging and provide mechanisms for alerting and retrying failed processes.
-The orchestration will ensure that data flows smoothly from ingestion to visualization, with checkpoints and validations at each stage.
+The orchestration layer will coordinate the execution of the microservices, ensuring that data flows smoothly from ingestion to visualization.
+It will be implemented using Azure Data Factory or a similar orchestration tool, with scheduled triggers to process data on a daily basis.

 ## ClassDiagrams